Women in the Byzantine Empire: Prostitution

 The prostitutes were at the bottom of the social ladder and were known by a variety of names – hetairai, "public women", "(women) from the attic" (αἱ ἐπὶ τοῦ τέγους).
 They are more known from hagiographic literature (where they appear under the designation "humiliated" (ταπειναί) or "miserable" (οἰκτραί)) or in civil or church law attempting to limit this phenomenon.
 Probably, prostitution has always been prevalent in Byzantium.
 However, the word πορνεία referred not only to communication with prostitutes, but to many other deviations from the recommended sexual behavior.
-Prostitution flourished in the capital and the largest cities of the empire – Alexandria, Antioch, Beirut and Edessa, later in Thessaloniki and ports of Asia Minor.
+Prostitution flourished in the capital and the largest cities of the empire – Alexandria, Antioch, Berytus and Edessa, later in Thessalonica and ports of Asia Minor.

 Engaging in this activity was relatively voluntary when the daughters of actors or artisans were seduced by tales spread by the brothel holders (πορνοβοσκοί) about the luxurious life of getters; also prostitutes could become slaves and prisoners.
 Mistresses of brothels also went to the provinces to find suitable girls, buying them in poor families.
 However, such transactions were illegal, and the found father of the family was deprived of parental rights and could be sent as a punishment to the mines; for the members of the Church, the punishment was excommunication.
 But, obviously, these measures were applied without much success, and at least in the 12th century, prostitution was not only voluntary.
 Attempts to limit prostitution geographically were also futile even in Constantinople – founded even under Constantine the Great Lupanar was empty, and under the emperor Theophilos (829–843) the building was transferred to the hospital.
+Yet, under Justinian's reign, the empire saw a plethora of reforms directed to females working in prostitution, both to pursue rights and protection from forced work, as well as welfare efforts to encourage repentance and reformation.

-Women whose activities involved the trading of their bodies also included mime artists, performers on flute, and singers at weddings or banquets.
+Women whose activities involved the trading of their bodies also included mime artists, performers on flute, singers at weddings or banquets, and actresses on stage that were considered by audience members to be sexually available.
 According to the Byzantines, engaging in secular art is not befitting an honest man, and women of these professions were considered prostitutes of a separate kind.
 The lower class prostitutes were considered to be maidservants in taverns and xenodochiums, about which, according to the tradition dating from ancient times.

 A frequent topos of Byzantine hagiographic literature was the spiritual degeneration of the “harlot," who, repenting, "acquired holiness for herself."
 So, for example, this happened with a saint of the 5th century Pelagia of Antioch or a saint of the 6th century Mary of Egypt.
 According to the suggestion of Judith Herrin, the mother of Constantine the Great Saint Helena was a prostitute in the tavern.